History of Marino: The First Restoration (1814 - 1849)

 The Sanctuary of Santa Maria dell'Acquasanta was decorated in 1819 with the addition of the peperino pronaos, a work designed by architect Matteo Lovatti commissioned by Canon Francesco Fumasoni.

-Between 1821 and 1822 Massimo d'Azeglio, in the course of his long travels through Italy, came to Marino staying at the inn located in what is now Piazza Giacomo Matteotti:
+During 1821 and 1822 Massimo d'Azeglio, in the course of his long travels through Italy, came to Marino staying at the inn located in what is now Piazza Giacomo Matteotti:

 I arrived in Marino and stayed at the hotel located at the top of the town, on the crossroads of the streets that lead, one down to the church, and the others to Frascati, Castello and Albano.

 — Massimo d'Azeglio, I miei ricordi, cap.
 XXIV p.
 355.

 Of the Marinese period, D'Azeglio leaves us with the beautiful description of Sr. Checco Tozzi, a singular character, his wife sora Maria and their only daughter Nina, who was married to Sr. Virginio Maldura.
 In addition, the Piedmontese writer also provides a lively description of the exuberance of the Marinese people:

 In our towns it would make a certain impression to have a shot greeting a group of twenty or thirty individuals in this way, as a simple admonition.
 In Marino, on the other hand, it seemed logical and most natural.
 But it must be known that the mood of the Marinese does not resemble ours at all, nor that of many other populations. [...]
 And by this I do not mean to conclude that Marino is a sad and corrupt population.
 Far from it.
 The family, marriage, parenthood, are very much respected there: for all that it is regularity of life, privacy of women, I have never seen the slightest disorder. [...]
 Of thefts I never heard of any.
 I always found admirable readiness in everyone, to help each other and to please those who, of course, treated with kindness, and did not want to quarrel with them.

 — Massimo d'Azeglio, I miei ricordi, cap.
 XXIV p.
 369.

 Archaeologist Giuseppe Tambroni, with the help of Cavalier Vincenzo Colonna, started some archaeological excavations in 1823 at the hamlets of Frattocchie and Due Santi, and identified the remains of the monumental area of the ancient city of Bovillae: the most sensational find was that of the circus, one of the largest in Rome.
 The excavations went on with excellent results until 1825.

 In an 1824 document preserved in the State Archives of Rome, the municipal coat of arms of the time appears: as in previous depictions, a human figure holding a flag on a galloping horse appears.
 Surrounding the figure is the inscription "Comunitas Mareni."